 You will also be eligible for benefits if you leave your job for certain compelling personal reasons, including domestic violence, relocation of your spouse or partner, or the need to provide care for a family member with a disability or serious illness.

 Like every state, the District of Columbia looks at your recent work history and earnings during a one-year "base period" to determine your eligibility for unemployment.
 In the District of Columbia, as in most states, the base period is the earliest four of the five complete calendar quarters before you filed your benefits claim.
 For example, if you filed your claim in April of 2020, the base period would be from January 1, 2019, through December 31, 2019.

 To qualify for benefits in the District, you must all of the following four requirements:

 If you are eligible to receive unemployment, your weekly benefit rate in D.C. will be 1/26 of your wages in the highest paid quarter of the base period.
 The maximum weekly benefit in D.C. is $425.
 (This amount may be adjusted every year by the D.C.
 Department of Employment Services.)
 You may receive benefits for 26 weeks.

 You may file your claim for unemployment benefits in D.C. electronically.
 You can find online filing information at the website of the D.C.
 Department of Employment Services.

-Once the DES receives your application, it will send you a Notice of Monetary Determination, which will include your monthly benefit amount.
-However, if the DES finds you ineligible to receive benefits for some reason, you will receive a Notice of Determination, providing the reasons why you were disqualified or found ineligible and informing you of the process and deadlines for filing an appeal.
+Once the DOES receives your application, it will send you a Notice of Monetary Determination, which will include your monthly benefit amount.
+However, if the DOES finds you ineligible to receive benefits for some reason, you will receive a Notice of Determination, providing the reasons why you were disqualified or found ineligible and informing you of the process and deadlines for filing an appeal.